 AFTERNOON TEA: Chocolate afternoon tea, ice cream afternoon tea, musical afternoon tea.
 London is arguably the capital of afternoon tea, but don't go for plain old vanilla when all of these glamorous afternoon teas are on offer.
-We've also collected the best international afternoon teas, family afternoon teas and afternoon teas near London's tourist attractions, if you want to make a dat of it.
+We've also collected the best international afternoon teas, afternoon teas with a view and afternoon teas near London's tourist attractions, if you want to make a day of it.
+You can even get afternoon tea delivered to your (or her) home.
 Booking recommended for all.

-TOURISTS: If you're keen to do the tourist hotspots, try The Shard, The London Eye, The Orbit or Sky Garden for views across the capital.
+TOURISTS: Keen to do the tourist hotspots?
+Try The Shard, The London Eye, The Orbit or Sky Garden for views across the capital.
 Westminster is home to a bunch of attractions such as Big Ben, Houses of Parliament, Westminster Abbey and Downing Street, while London's South Bank is also a sightseeing hotspot with London Aquarium, London Dungeon, Southbank Centre, Florence Nightingale Museum and the aforementioned London Eye all in the area.

 THAMES BOAT TRIPS: City Cruises offers brunch, lunch, afternoon tea or dinner sightseeing cruises on the Thames, especially for Mother's Day.

-RAINY DAYS: Mother's Day is often a washout, but that doesn't mean you and the kids need to stay cooped up indoors.
+RAINY DAYS: We can't guarantee good weather for Mother's Day, but that doesn't mean you and the kids need to stay cooped up indoors.
 Head out with the family to enjoy some perfect rainy day activities.